 Tips for spotting weak arguments:

-See if you can spot keywords in the answers to help you choose the right one.
-For example, the word ‘might’ does not lead to a strong argument, because it’s uncertain.
-The word ‘feel’ suggests it may be subjective, which would count as a weak argument.
-On the other hand, ‘shown’ or ‘proven’ are strong words that support a strong argument.
+Look out for certain keywords in the answers to help you choose the right one.
+For example, the word ‘might’ suggests a weak argument because it’s uncertain.
+The word ‘feel’ suggests it may be subjective, which would also count as a weak argument.

-For Deductive Reasoning style questions, you’ll be given a paragraph of text with four or five associated ‘conclusions’.
-You’ll need to decide whether each of these conclusions follow from the text or not, by selecting ‘yes’ or ‘no’.
-In these questions, be wary of making conclusions based on what you would ordinarily assume to be true.
+For the ‘deductive reasoning’ questions, you’ll be given a paragraph of text with four or five associated conclusions.
+You’ll need to decide whether each of these conclusions follows from the text or not, by selecting yes or no.

-For these, it’s best to think logically: which of the arguments makes the most sense?
-You can usually narrow these down by picking out the illogical options first, and from there you can decide on the best argument.
-If you were debating the topic with a friend and wanted to win the debate, which is the argument you’d pick?
+You can usually narrow them down by picking out the illogical options first, and from there you can decide on the best argument.
+If you were debating the topic with someone and wanted to win the debate, which is the argument you’d choose?

-You also need to practice your graph reading, because one question type will involve looking at graphs and diagrams to draw information.
-The best way to prepare for these types of questions is to practice.
-If you know your statistics/maths needs some work, you could try looking at past GCSE Maths papers for graph questions.
+The best way to prepare for these types of questions is to practise.
+If you know that your statistics/maths needs some work, you could try looking at past GCSE Maths papers for graph questions.

 Loading More Content